-A new study by the Washington University School of Medicine in St. Louis have discovered that immune cells surrounding the brain produce a molecule that is then absorbed by neurons in the brain.
+A new study by the Washington University School of Medicine in St. Louis has discovered that immune cells surrounding the brain produce a molecule that is then absorbed by neurons in the brain.
 The molecule IL-17, produced by immune cells residing in areas around the brain, affects brain function through interactions with neurons to influence anxiety-like behaviors in mice.

 According to scientists, the immune system elements affect both mind and body, and the immune molecule IL-17 may be a critical link between the two.